-"The voice of oncology in Massachusetts."
+"The Voice of Oncology in Massachusetts"

-In its inaugural year, 2022, the Distinguished Researcher Award was established to recognize the contributions of an oncology professional who has made outstanding contributions to research that has enhanced the science and practice of oncology as well as significantly and positively impacted oncology patients, caregivers, and/or community.
+Established in 2022, the Distinguished Researcher Award was established to recognize the contributions of an oncology professional who has made outstanding contributions to research that has enhanced the science and practice of oncology as well as significantly and positively impacted oncology patients, caregivers, and/or community.

 The award is presented during the MSCO Annual Meeting, and the recipient is highlighted in the MSCO newsletter, on the MSCO website, and in other meeting publications.
 The recipient is invited to deliver a brief presentation review of their research during the MSCO Annual Meeting.